telerik/reporting-docs/knowledge-base/add-header-printable-on-every-page-to-list.md

 	The wizard adds a new Table Header to the List.
 This is the header that respects the `ColumnHeadersPrintOnEveryPage` property.

-1. (optional) Delete the row we added initially, if you don't need it
+1. (optional) Delete the row we added initially if you don't need it